 Why Kit Marlowe now?

 Marlowe was not only a brilliant poet who transformed blank verse into a “mighty line,” but also he pushed the boundaries of what could be said in a state governed by censorship.
-Political and sexual innuendo abound throughout his works, and his translation of Ovid’s Amores that included John Davies’ Epigrammes was named explicitly in the 1599 Bishop’s Ban.
-Some have speculated that this ban targeted works featuring sexual subtexts, but the Bishops’ aim was to suppress satire.
+Satire and innuendo abound throughout his works, and his translation of Ovid’s Amores that included John Davies’ Epigrammes was named explicitly in the 1599 Bishop’s Ban (see McCabe, “Elizabethan Satire and the Bishop’s Ban“; Bennett, “Early Modern English Sati/yre“).
+Some have speculated that this ban targeted works featuring sexual subtexts, but the Bishops’ primary aim was to suppress satire.

 Modern readers must remember that even subtle or satirical critique of Elizabeth I’s government, religion, or court was very often met with censure, or worse punishments like interrogation, torture, imprisonment, and/or a grisly death (we’ll get to Marlowe’s shortly).
 In 1590’s England, words and ideas were a matter of life and death.
 Just as now, propaganda frequently occluded the truth of people’s places in their worlds inciting fear, ire, and division.
 One had to be savvy about what they said and how they said it, lest it be misconstrued (or construed as one intended).
 The information revolution that spread through Europe in the 15th and 16th centuries gave rise to increased literacies, and subsequently, revolution, revolt, resistance, and seemingly unbreakable cycles of retribution.